tangro/actions-deploy/README.md

 An action to deploy a previously zipped static site to the tangro static file server.
 The action receives a static site contained in a zip file and automatically deploys the contents under `https://$url/$owner/$repo/$step/$context`

+# Choose a version

+Either use `latest` to always get the latest version of this action or the specific version to have a fixed version that shouldn't change over time.

 # Example workflow

 ```yml